What kind of bears are found in Florida?

 How many bears are there in Florida?

-In 2002, FWC estimated there to be between 2,500 to 3,000 bears statewide.
+FWC estimates there to be approximately 4,350 bears statewide.
 Bears currently occupy 18 percent of their historic range in seven relatively isolated bear subpopulations.
 While some subpopulations appear to be doing well, others are clearly still recovering.

 What do I do if I see a bear?